 EXTREME WEATHER

 The administration may alter the uniform at times to accommodate student comfort.
 This may include a dress down day for extremely inclement weather or shorts for very hot weather.
+The administration will alert students in these instances.

 LOCKERS